Ice Station Zebra (novel): Plot

-Dolphin reaches the Arctic ice-pack, and dives under it.
-She surfaces in a break in the ice and succeeds in making tenuous radio contact with Ice Station Zebra.
+Dolphin reaches the Arctic pack ice and dives under it.
+It surfaces in a break in the ice and succeeds in making tenuous radio contact with Ice Station Zebra.
 Carpenter confides to the Captain that the commander of the station is his brother.
 Having obtained a bearing on the station, Dolphin dives again, and succeeds in finding a lead 5 mi from the station and breaks through a crack in the ice above.
-Carpenter, Executive Officer Hansen, and two crewmen are put above on the icepack and make the journey to the station through an Arctic storm on foot, taking with them as many supplies as they can.
-They reach Zebra after a near-impossible trek, and find that eight of the men on the station are dead, while the 11 others are barely alive.
+Carpenter, Executive Officer Hansen, and two crewmen are put above on the pack ice and make the journey to the station on foot through an Arctic storm, taking with them as many supplies as they can.
+They reach Zebra after a near-impossible trek and find that eight of the men on the station are dead, while the 11 others are barely alive.
 Investigating the corpses, Carpenter finds that one of them has been shot.
 They find that their radio has been damaged, and so Carpenter and Hansen return to Dolphin.
-The US submarine moves close to the station, and finding no open water, blows a hole in the ice using a torpedo.
+The American submarine moves close to the station, and finding no open water, uses a torpedo to blast a hole in the ice.

 The sick men are cared for by Dolphin.
-Carpenter does some more investigating, and finds that the fire was no accident; it was a cover to hide that three of the dead men, one of whom was his brother, were murdered.
-He also discovers several unburned supplies hidden in the bottom of a hut, while Swanson finds a gun hidden in a petrol tank.
+Carpenter investigates further and finds that the fire was no accident; it was a cover to hide that three of the dead men, one of whom was his brother, were murdered.
+He also discovers some unburned supplies hidden in the bottom of a hut, while Swanson finds a gun hidden in a petrol tank.
 The surviving members of Zebra are brought on board the Dolphin, and the station is abandoned.
-While still under the ice, a fire breaks out in the engine room and the sub is forced to shut down its nuclear reactor.
-The crew succeeds in saving the ship, after several hours of hard labour, and thanks to Swanson's ingenuity.
+While still under the ice, a fire breaks out in the engine room and the submarine is forced to shut down its nuclear reactor.
+Thanks to Swanson's ingenuity and several hours of hard work, the crew succeeds in saving the boat.

-Carpenter calls a meeting of the survivors, and announces that the fire was no accident.
-He reveals that he is an MI6 officer, and that his real mission was to retrieve photographic film from a reconnaissance satellite (see Corona) that has photographed every missile base in the US.
+Carpenter calls a meeting of the survivors and announces that the fire was no accident.
+He reveals that he is an MI6 officer, and that his real mission was to retrieve photographic film from a reconnaissance satellite that has photographed every missile base in the United States.
 The film had been ejected from the satellite so that Soviet agents operating under cover at Zebra could retrieve it; Carpenter's brother had been sent to the station to prevent this.
 Carpenter reveals the identity of the Soviet agents, and arrests them.

-The film of the US bases is recovered, but Carpenter has switched the film on the Soviets.
+The film of the American bases is recovered, but Carpenter has switched the film on the Soviets.
 The film they successfully sent to the Soviet surface ships is actually photographs of cartoon characters on the walls of the submarine's sick bay.

 Background and origin of plot

-The novel was influenced by the heightened atmosphere of the Cold War, with its escalating series of international crises in the late 1950s and early 1960s, such as the U-2 incident; West Berlin; unrest in Hungary, Indochina, Congo, and Latin America; and the Cuban Missile Crisis.
+The novel was influenced by the heightened atmosphere of the Cold War, with its escalating series of international crises in the late 1950s and early 1960s, such as the 1960 U-2 incident; West Berlin; unrest in Hungary, Indochina, Congo, and Latin America; and the Cuban Missile Crisis.